How to Become a Pilot in India After 12th? - Complete Guide

 Register on eGCA

-It is your pilot account of DGCA.
+It is your pilot account with DGCA.
 Just visit eGCA and register.

 Keep the following documents ready to register on eGCA.